stnava/ANTsTutorial/README.md

 Installation instructions are [here](https://github.com/ANTsX/ANTsPy#installation)

 OSX releases are very up to date but LINUX users may need to install an older version.
-Then we can play with [this ipython notebook](https://github.com/ANTsX/ANTsPy/blob/master/tutorials/10minTutorial.ipynb).
+Then we can play with [this ipython notebook](https://github.com/ANTsX/ANTsPy/blob/master/tutorials/10minTutorial.ipynb) and poke around the `ants.plot...` functionality.

 ### Other information